LaunchCode-Education-Archived/skills-back-end-csharp/class-prep/8/exercises.md

 currentMenu: classes
 ---

 Add edit functionality to the `CheeseMVC` application by following these steps.
-It assumes that you've added all of the code from the [models lesson](../../videos/intro-to-mvc-models/).
+Make sure you've added all of the code from the [models lesson](../../videos/intro-to-mvc-models/).

 1. Add two action methods to `CheeseController`.
 Just stub them out for now; we'll implement the code to make them work in a minute.
     - An action method to display the form: